Malware and ransomware protection in Microsoft 365

 - Fast Anti-Malware Definition Deployment - The anti-malware team maintains close relationships with partners who develop anti-malware engines.
 As a result, the service can receive and integrate malware definitions and patches before they are publicly released.
 Our connection with these partners often allows us to develop our own remedies as well.
 The service checks for updated definitions for all anti-malware engines every hour.

-Advanced Threat Protection (ATP) is an email filtering service that provides additional protection against specific types of advanced threats, including malware and viruses.
+Microsoft Defender for Office 365 is an email filtering service that provides additional protection against specific types of advanced threats, including malware and viruses.
 Exchange Online Protection currently uses a robust and layered anti-virus protection powered by multiple engines against known malware and viruses.
-ATP extends this protection through a feature called Safe Attachments, which protects against unknown malware and viruses, and provides better zero-day protection to safeguard your messaging system.
+Microsoft Defender for Office 365 extends this protection through a feature called Safe Attachments, which protects against unknown malware and viruses, and provides better zero-day protection to safeguard your messaging system.
 All messages and attachments that don't have a known virus/malware signature are routed to a special hypervisor environment, where a behavior analysis is performed using a variety of machine learning and analysis techniques to detect malicious intent.
 If no suspicious activity is detected, the message is released for delivery to the mailbox.

 Exchange Online Protection also scans each message in transit in Microsoft 365 and provides time of delivery protection, blocking any malicious hyperlinks in a message.
 Attackers sometimes try to hide malicious URLs with seemingly safe links that are redirected to unsafe sites by a forwarding service after the message has been received.
 Safe Links proactively protects your users if they click such a link.
 That protection remains every time they click the link, and malicious links are dynamically blocked while good links are accessible.